praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 Once the Prompt flow is deployed as an endpoint, It can be consumed in the webapplication.
 Let's see how the response look like in the webapp.

-23. Copy the below URL and paste it in the browser new tab.
+23. Open a new tab and Copy-paste the below URL in the broswer address bar, and then press **Enter**.

 ```BASH
 <inject key= "shoppingcopilotwebapp" enableCopy="false"/>